The Ring (2002 film): Marketing

-Box-office
+Box office

-The Ring opened theatrically on October 18, 2002 in the United States, on 1,981 screens, and grossed $15,015,393 during its opening weekend.
-The film went on to become a sleeper hit, leading DreamWorks to expand its release to 700 additional theaters.
-It ultimately grossed $129,128,133 in the United States.
-In Japan, the film earned $8.3 million in the first two weeks of its release.
-Worldwide, The Ring grossed a total of $249,348,933.
+The Ring opened theatrically on October 18, 2002, in the United States, on 1,981 screens, and grossed $15 million during its opening weekend.
+It went on to become a sleeper hit, leading DreamWorks to expand its release to 700 additional theaters.
+It ultimately grossed $129.1 million in the United States.
+In Japan, it earned $8.3 million in the first two weeks of its release.
+Worldwide, The Ring grossed a total of $249.3 million.

 Critical response

-On the review aggregator website Rotten Tomatoes, the film has an approval rating of 71% based on 207 reviews, with an average rating of 6.60/10.
+On the review aggregator website Rotten Tomatoes, The Ring has an approval rating of 71% based on 210 reviews and an average rating of 6.6/10.
 The site's critics consensus reads: "With little gore and a lot of creepy visuals, The Ring gets under your skin, thanks to director Gore Verbinski's haunting sense of atmosphere and an impassioned performance from Naomi Watts".
-Metacritic assigned the film a weighted average score of 57 out of 100, based on 36 critics, indicating "mixed or average reviews".
+Metacritic assigned the film a weighted average score of 57 out of 100 based on 36 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave The Ring an average grade of "B−" on an A+ to F scale.

-On Ebert & Roeper, Richard Roeper gave the film "Thumbs Up" and said it was very gripping and scary despite some minor unanswered questions.
+On Ebert & Roeper, Richard Roeper gave it a "Thumbs Up" and said it was very gripping and scary despite some minor unanswered questions.
 Roger Ebert gave the film "Thumbs Down" and felt it was boring and "borderline ridiculous"; he also disliked the extended, detailed ending.
 Jeremy Conrad from IGN praised The Ring for its atmospheric set up and cinematography, and said that "there are disturbing images ... but the film doesn't really rely on gore to deliver the scares".
 Film Threat's Jim Agnew called it dark, disturbing and original.

 Despite the praise given to the direction, some criticized the lack of character development.
-Jonathan Rosenbaum from the Chicago Reader said that the film was "an utter waste of Watts ... perhaps because the script didn't bother to give her a character", whereas William Arnold from the Seattle Post-Intelligencer disagreed, claiming that she projects intelligence, determination and resourcefulness in the film.
-Several critics, like Miami Herald's Rene Rodriguez and USA Today's Claudia Puig, found themselves confused and thought "for all the time [the film] spends explaining, it still doesn't make much sense".
+Jonathan Rosenbaum from the Chicago Reader said that The Ring was "an utter waste of Watts ... perhaps because the script didn't bother to give her a character", whereas William Arnold from the Seattle Post-Intelligencer disagreed, saying that she projects intelligence, determination and resourcefulness.
+Several critics, like Miami Herald's Rene Rodriguez and USA Today's Claudia Puig, thought The Ring did not make sense despite its explanations.